pointandlaugheveryone/AlgeBruh/README.md

 Currently, it utilises the shunting yard algorithm to enable copy-pasting mathematical expressions and validate parentheses.

-The UI is build with AvaloniaUI to be platform agnostic and is still in progress. (read unfunctional)
+The UI is build with AvaloniaUI to be platform agnostic.\
+Not all buttons are there yet but the functions (e.g. parentheses) work.

 ![algebruhview](https://github.com/pointandlaugheveryone/AlgeBruh/blob/main/algebruhview.png)